MehmetMHY/ytm34/README.md

 # _ytm34 README
-- Date: 8-21-2020
+- Date: 11-4-2020

 ## Deprecation Of YouTube-To-Mp3:
 - In 2019, I started and finished a project called "YouTube-To-Mp3".
 This project did the same thing as _ytm34 but is was much more messy and was mainly focused on MacOS system rather then mainly Unix systems.
 - This older project taught me a lot about bash scripting, youtube_dl, and git.
 It was a great learning experience.
 - I did use YouTube-To-Mp3 as a tool, but over time I saw that the code was too messy and over complicated for no reason.
 On top of that, I wanted a way to get mp4/mkv files as well.
-- Due to all of these issues, I deprecated this project on March 2020.
+- Due to all of these issues, I deprecated this project on March 2020 and moved it to the deprecated git branch.

 ## About:
 - A nice and simple terminal UI application that makes it easier for people to use and manage youtube_dl.